ryanvilbrandt/commission_tracker/src/host_help.md

 ### New Commissions

-When new commissions come in from Kofi, due to a quirk in Kofi's system, the Commission Tracker can't automatically determine if these commissions should be made available for any Artist to claim, or assigned to a specific Artist.
+When new commissions come in from Ko-fi, due to a quirk in Ko-fi's system, the Commission Tracker can't automatically determine if these commissions should be made available for any Artist to claim, or assigned to a specific Artist.
 This will have to be your job.
 Until these commissions are remove from the New Commissions queue, *Artists will not be able to see them.*

 Click the "Link to commission details" hyperlink to determine what queue the commission should go into.
 If it's a commission for any Artist, select "Any Artist" from the "Assign to an artist:" dropdown.
 If it's a commission for a specific Artist, select their name.
 Then, click the "Assign" button. *Note: During testing, these links will be fake, so just make stuff up.*